jqlang/jq/docs/content/manual/dev/manual.md

 ::: Compatibility

 Similarly as for `reduce`,
-jq  considers only the _last_ output of `UPDATE` for the next iteration, whereas jaq considers _all_ of them.
+jq and gojq consider only the _last_ output of `UPDATE` for the next iteration, whereas jaq considers _all_ of them.
 For example, the filter